Middle East flight updates: International airlines extend suspensions | The National

 The airline has increased daily flights between Muscat and Fujairah until March 31 owing to increased travel demand.
 The services depart Muscat at 8.30am and 3.35pm, with return flights from Fujairah at 9.55am and 5pm.

-SalamAir also said flights to and from Duqm resumed on March 12, and additional services to Cairo will operate between March 16 and March 27.
+SalamAir also said additional services to Cairo will operate until March 27.

 The airline added that it is to provide ticket sales services at several land border crossings between the UAE and Oman, in partnership with travel platform Godoba.
 SalamAir tickets can be purchased at the Khatm Al Shakla, Hafeet, Al Wajajah and Khatmat Malaha border crossings.